Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Simulation results

 \section{Simulation results}

 In this section, we formulate the discrete-time linear time-varying system of the client and the performance of our robust adaptive MPC is also presented in this section with the comparison with a baseline adaptive MPC algorithm in~\cite{aboudonia2024adaptive}.
-We choose the MuJoCo~\cite{todorov2012mujoco} as our simulation platform to emulate both client and servicer in a zero-gravity environment.
+We choose the MuJoCo~\cite{todorov2012mujoco}, an advanced robotics physical platform which can fully emulate real space environment, as our simulation platform to emulate both client and servicer in a freefall environment.
 The parameters about the client are defined in Table.~\ref{tab:rampc_para}.
+Note that all parameters we selected in this section are to be physically reasonable and representative of our experimental hardware setup.